-Ford aims for continued leadership of the supermini-shaped hot hatch segment with this car, the third generation Fiesta ST. Jonathan Crouch takes a look at what's on offer.
+Ford aims for continued leadership of the supermini-shaped hot hatch segment with this car, an improved version of the third generation Fiesta ST. Jonathan Crouch takes a look

 Want to know just how much fun it's possible to have in a ferociously fast small supermini?
 Then try one of these - Ford's Fiesta ST. It's been developed like a proper performance car - and drives like one, ready to paint a smile upon your face corner after corner.
-This time round, a 1.5-litre three cylinder engine replaces the old 1.6-litre 'four', but power's up to 200PS as standard and we're told the handling's sharper too.
+This third generation model has had a light update and the three cylinder 1.5-litre EcoBoost 200PS engine now gets a fraction more torque, but otherwise, the package is much as before, the handling super sharp.
 Of course, for not much more than the affordable prices Ford asks, you can buy more power.
 But after a drive in one of these, you probably won't want to.

-It's easy to go overboard and get all Max Power when it comes to a car of this kind, a temptation Ford has thankfully resisted here.
-This isn't the prettiest junior shopping rocket you can buy but the ST bodykit makes it playfully purposeful in demeanour.
-There's a choice of three of five-door body styles and gorgeous angular-spoked 18-inch alloys are fitted to the top 'ST-3' version.
-Things aren't quite so overt once you take a seat inside.
-Go for a base-trimmed version and you get two of the things that most set the cabin apart - blue seatbelts and the larger 8-inch centre-dash SYNC3 infotainment touchscreen.
+It's easy to go overboard and get all Max Power when it comes to a car of this kind, a temptation Ford has thankfully resisted here, but there's a fresh exterior design for this revised version incorporates a slightly more aggressive appearance, with honeycomb upper and lower grilles alongside large lower side vents.
+The upper grille and side vents are finished in distinctive Chrystaline Grey, and the aero-optimised lower lip spoiler, side skirts, rear hatch spoiler and rear diffuser are finished in body colour.
+Standard 17-inch or optional 18-inch alloy wheels feature a brooding dark Magnetite finish, and exterior colour options now include bold ST Mean Green.
+As before, there's a choice of three of five-door body styles.
+Inside, disappointingly, the old Recaro sports seats are no more.
+Instead, new Ford Performance Seats have been developed instead.
+These incorporate integrated headrests and 14-way adjustment, with distinctive red contrast stitching and Sensico trim for a premium feel.
+A flat-bottomed sport steering wheel and a matte carbon-effect foil with red detailing add further sporty character to the cabin.
+As before, you get blue seatbelts and an 8-inch centre-dash SYNC3 infotainment touchscreen.
 And rear seat space?
 Well, it's better than the claustrophobically rising beltline of the three-door body shape might lead you to expect.
-True, the heavily bolstered Recaros do slightly hinder your access into the back, but once you're there, the Fiesta surprises with headroom manageable even for a six-footer - though his or her legs will be crushed pretty snugly against the seat in front.
+True, the heavily bolstered front seats do slightly hinder your access into the back, but once you're there, the Fiesta surprises with headroom manageable even for a six-footer - though his or her legs will be crushed pretty snugly against the seat in front.
 There's also a 292-litre boot, extendable to 1,093-litres by flattening the 60:40 split-folding rear bench.

-As usual with the Fiesta ST, there are three trim levels from which to choose - 'ST1', 'ST2' and 'ST3'.
-For the 'ST1', you're looking at needing £19,000, a sum that gets you selectable drive modes - new to ST - as well as a flat-bottomed steering wheel, Recaro seats and ST sports suspension as standard.
+There are two trim levels from which to choose - 'ST2' and 'ST3', both available in three or five-door form, the latter body shape costing £400 more.
+For the 'ST2', you're looking at needing about £22,500, a sum that gets you selectable drive modes, as well as a flat-bottomed steering wheel, sports seats and ST sports suspension as standard.
 All Fiesta ST models are also equipped with electric, heated door mirrors, Ford's SYNC3 DAB radio with Apple CarPlay and Android Auto capability, cruise control and an 'NCAP Pack', which includes a Lane-Keeping Alert and a speed limiter.
-The 'ST-2', which costs £1,000 more in three-door guise and £1,650 more in five-door form, adds climate control, heated Recaro front seats and blue seatbelts, a B&O PLAY premium sound system and a Ford SYNC3 DAB radio with a larger eight-inch touchscreen as standard.
-The top 'ST-3' version gains 18-inch alloy wheels and red brake calipers, satellite navigation, automatic rain-sensing wipers, an auto-dimming rear view mirror and driver assistance features including Traffic Sign Recognition, auto high beam and driver alert.
-The three-door ST-3 is priced from around £21,500 while the five-door model starts from just over £22,000.
-All Fiesta ST models are also fitted with specially-developed Michelin Pilot Super Sport tyres, available for both 17in and 18in alloy wheels.
-Go for the 'ST-2' or '[ST-3' variants and you'll get the option to specify an extra-cost 'Performance Pack', which includes a Quaife limited slip differential, launch control and performance shift lights.
+The 'ST-2' also includes climate control, heated Recaro front seats and blue seatbelts, a B&O PLAY premium sound system and a Ford SYNC3 DAB radio with a larger eight-inch touchscreen as standard.
+The 'ST-3' version gains 18-inch alloy wheels and red brake calipers, satellite navigation, automatic rain-sensing wipers, an auto-dimming rear view mirror and driver assistance features including Traffic Sign Recognition, auto high beam and driver alert.
+The three-door ST-3 is priced from just under £25,500.
+All Fiesta ST models are also fitted with specially-developed Michelin Pilot Super Sport tyres, available for both 17-inch and 18-inch alloy wheels.
+Customers get the option to specify an extra-cost 'Performance Pack' which includes a Quaife limited slip differential, launch control and performance shift lights.

-The whole point of sporty Fiestas has been to offer a generous slice of fun coupled with modest running costs, a trend which continues with this third generation ST. The whole point of switching from the previous model's 1.6-litre four cylinder unit to this MK3 model's 1.5-litre three cylinder unit was to boost efficiency and, sure enough, the old 182PS model's unremarkable figures - 47.9mpg on the combined cycle and emissions of 138g/km - are easily matched here, even though power has risen to 200PS.
-Thanks to clever cylinder deactivation technology, you're looking at 47.1mpg and 136g/km.
+The whole point of sporty Fiestas has been to offer a generous slice of fun coupled with modest running costs, a trend which continues with this third generation ST. The whole point of switching to this MK3 model's 1.5-litre three cylinder unit was to boost efficiency and, sure enough, thanks to clever cylinder deactivation technology, you're looking at up to 44.1mpg and up to 145g/km.
 The inherent efficiency of the EcoBoost 1.5-litre engine certainly helps this Fiesta's cause, as does Ford's recent design focus on reducing body weight despite an increase in size.
 There's also a shift indicator on the dash for more efficient gear changes.
 Keep an eye on it and, for the times when you're not behaving like a hooligan, over 40mpg should be achievable on a regular basis.
 What else?
 Well, if you're thinking of doing a few track days - and so much fun is this car that it'd be a shame not to - remember to budget for extra wear on brake pads, discs and tyres.
 That only leaves depreciation.
 If you're a prospective customer, then you'll be glad to hear that Fiesta residual values are on the up as both new and used markets respond well to the increase in quality of the latest generation car.

 |01233 272 332||Directions|